TabbycatDebate/tabbycat/docs/features/user-accounts.rst

 1. Go to the Configuration area of any tournament.

-2. Select the **Accounts** option.
+2. Select the **Global Settings** section.

-3. Tick the **"Enable Assistant Account Creation"** box, or the **"Enable Admin Account Creation"** box (or both!).

-4. Specify a secret password for each type of account creation.
+3. Specify a secret password for the types of account creation you wish to enable.
 This should be hard to guess (don't just use "Admin" or your tournament name).

-5. Provide anybody the link to the signup form.
-That URL takes the form of YOURAPPURL/accounts/signup/KEY/ — for example http://memeIV.herokuapp.com/accounts/signup/secretpassword
+4. Provide the password of the desired account type to people needing an account.
+This password is part of a link to the signup form.
+This form is available with the URL path ``/accounts/signup/KEY/``, replacing ``KEY`` with the password.

 .. note:: It is not possible to create a link that automatically gives super-user access.
 You should either manually create other superusers, or use the admin interface to promote them once they have created an account this way.